Australia’s first waste-to-energy plant

 The facility will recover resources and energy from municipal and commercial waste, equal to approximately 25% of Perth’s residual non-recyclable waste.
 It has the potential to cut CO2 emissions by more than 460,000 tonnes each year by significantly reducing the amount of waste taken to landfills, a major source of methane emissions, and by replacing energy from fossil fuels.

-Avertas Energy, a co-development between financial groups Macquarie Capital and DIF, appointed Ramboll as technical advisor and Owner’s Engineer, responsible for the process technology and elements of the environmental permitting process.
+Avertas Energy, a co-development between financial groups Macquarie Capital and DIF and later acquired by Acciona, appointed Ramboll as technical advisor and Owner’s Engineer, responsible for the process technology and elements of the environmental permitting process.

 In the planning phase, our team assisted the client in negotiating the engineering, procurement and construction (EPC) contract for the facility.
 As the Owner’s Engineer we are responsible for undertaking design review and inspection during manufacturing and construction.
 Moreover, we will oversee the testing and commissioning of the facility and transfer to commercial operations.